chanzuckerberg/go-travis-wait/README.md

 ```
 go-travis-wait -timeout 30m -interval 1m sleep 10
 ```
-`timeout` specifies the max execution time for this command, we forecully cancell the build once this deadline exceeds.
+`timeout` specifies the max execution time for this command, we forcefully cancel the build once this deadline exceeds.
 `interval` specifies the frequency at which we will print keep-alive messages